 Why wait until you’re taking upper-level classes to figure out what interests you?
 Through real engineering classes taught by top faculty and exposure to engineering’s greatest challenges, the FYE program gets you into the game from day one.

 The following curriculum meets the requirements for a B.S. in Materials Engineering, provided the student satisfies the graduation requirements of the College of Engineering.

-2017-18 Info Sheet 2016-17 Major Sheet 2015-2016 Major Sheet 2014-15 Major Sheet 2013-14 Major Sheet 2012-13 Major Sheet 2011-12 Major Sheet 2010-11 Major Sheet 2009-10 Major Sheet 2008-09 Major Sheet
+2019-20 Information Sheet 2018-19 Major Sheet 2017-18 Major Sheet 2016-17 Major Sheet 2015-2016 Major Sheet 2014-15 Major Sheet 2013-14 Major Sheet 2012-13 Major Sheet 2011-12 Major Sheet 2010-11 Major Sheet 2009-10 Major Sheet 2008-09 Major Sheet

 Many of our students pursue undergraduate research, working side-by-side with faculty and graduate students on experimental and computational problems.
 Students can earn academic credit for their efforts, as well as an hourly wage or summer stipend.
 By working in the hands-on environment of materials engineering research, students have an opportunity to apply their classroom knowledge solving real-world problems.
 Many of our students undertake co-op placements or summer internships to gain valuable experience in industries that employ materials engineers.
 The Engineering Career Development Office provides students valuable assistance in developing job, co-op and internship search skills, facilitates placement for education abroad programs and research opportunities and helps with career network development so you can secure a rewarding career in your chosen field of study.